apostrophecms/docs/docs/guide/writing-tests-for-modules.md

 - [system testing](https://en.wikipedia.org/wiki/System_testing), sometimes referred as [end-to-end testing](https://www.indeed.com/career-advice/career-development/end-to-end-testing) where we test the entire application
 - and many more

+This documentation focuses on how to test Apostrophe modules, not Apostrophe itself using integration testing.

+Modules should be stand-alone npm packages.

+We will use a fictitious module named `article` to illustrate how to write tests for modules.

 ## Requirements

 - A running MongoDB server